Safeguarding Children and Young People (Under 18) Policy

 • Act as a source of support, advice and expertise for staff and volunteers.

-7. SAFE RECRUITMENT OF STAFF AND VOLUNTEERS
+7. SAFE RECRUITMENT

-In2ScienceUK operates safer recruitment and employment practices.
+7.1.
 Staff checks and critical process undertaken include:

 • Areas of concern in the CV or application will be addressed during the interview.